 Imagine that you fell off a ladder and shattered your hand.
 Once the cast is off, who will help you retrain your body to do everyday tasks, like buttoning your jacket, holding a pencil, or using a fork?
 That job goes to an occupational therapist.
-Occupational therapists (OTs) empower people who are living with injuries, illnesses, or disabilities to do daily activities like dressing, hygiene, driving, and cooking.
-Occupational therapy professionals must have at least a master’s degree to work in this field; they go through rigorous training to be prepared to treat patients of all ages, from children to the elderly.
+Occupational therapists (OTs) empower people who are living with injuries, illnesses, or disabilities to do daily activities like caring for themsleves, driving, cooking, and more.

-Best Online Occupational Therapy Master’s Programs in 2023
+Top Online Occupational Therapy Master’s Programs in 2024

 Program Highlights: